Please read https://joyful2beeblogs.com/2017/06/20/the-death-of-many-dreams/ to give you the background on how our marriage began to crumble.

 More physical problems

-Another factor we discovered after the MRI for his major stroke was that he had had mini strokes before causing changes in the white matter in his brain which is involved with Alzheimer’s.
+Another factor we discovered after the MRI for his major stroke was that he had had mini strokes before the big one that caused changes in the white matter in his brain which is involved with Alzheimer’s.

 After all of these discoveries and really even long before his death I knew something was wrong.
 I tried to understand why he behaved like he did.